pulp-platform/snitch-llvm/README.md

 # LLVM for PULP Platform Projects

 LLVM 12 with extensions for processors and computer systems of the [PULP platform](https://pulp-platform.org).
 These include:
+- [HERO][hero]: mixed-data-model (64-bit + 32-bit) compilation and data sharing; automatic tiling of data structures and insertion of DMA transfers;
 - MemPool: Instruction scheduling model for the MemPool architecture; `Xmempool` extension to allow dynamic instruction tracing;
 - [PULPv2 RISC-V ISA extension (`Xpulpv2`)][hero]: automatic insertion of hardware loops, post-increment memory accesses, and multiply-accumulates; intrinsics, `clang` builtins , and assembly support for all instructions of the extension;
 - [Snitch RISC-V ISA extensions (`Xssr`, `Xfrep`, and `Xdma`)][snitch]: automatic insertion of `frep` hardware loops; intrinsics and `clang` builtins for `Xssr` and `Xdma` extensions; assembly support for all instructions of the extension.

+# HERO and PULPv2 RISC-V ISA Extension Support

+Refer to the [HERO repository](https://github.com/pulp-platform/hero) for build scripts and instructions to use these features.

 # Snitch RISC-V ISA Extension Support